 In short, yes.
 Proactively shutting off power for safety is just one of the ways PG&E is working to further reduce the risk of wildfires.
 Our Community Wildfire Safety Program also includes enhancing our real-time monitoring and intelligence capabilities, putting in place new and enhanced safety measures and further strengthening and upgrading our electric system, with a focus on the highest fire-threat areas.
 Even where equipment has been upgraded, extreme weather and fire danger conditions could still warrant proactively shutting off power for safety.
 As part of PG&E’s commitment to safety, our wildfire safety efforts will continue to adapt as we learn how to best address this complex wildfire threat.

-It is important to note that we will only turn off power in the interest of safety if extreme fire danger conditions are forecasted.
+It is important to note that we will only turn off power in the interest of safety when gusty winds and dry conditions, combined with a heightened fire risk, are forecasted to threaten a portion of the electric system.

 Find out about the additional precautionary measures we're taking to further reduce wildfire risks and help keep the customers and communities we serve safe.